tig/winprint/README.md

 Ever since I started programming on an Apple ][+ in 1981, I've had a thing for printing.
 My earliest apps focused on printing and my first money-making endeavor was "Tapes", which printed casette tape '[J-cards](https://en.wikipedia.org/wiki/J-card)' for all the mix-tapes of great '80s music me made for the girls.
 Whenever I learned a new programming language or OS, the first app I'd write was '[Spit](https://github.com/tig/Tigger/blob/a2013af12fef6d9946adea7fe510f8c649766160/College/C_SRC/SPIT153.C)', an app for printing my source code all pretty (it "spits" source code out of a printer).
 Over the years, I wrote Spit for AppleDOS (Apple BASIC), UCSD-Pascal, CP/M (Turbo Pascal), DOS (8086 assembly and C), VAX/VMS (Pascal and FORTRAN-77, and Mac (Pascal).

-In 1988, as a College Senior, I decided Windows was going to win (over OS/2).
-I decided I was going to work for Microsoft.
-I bought Charles Petzold's "Programming Windows" and conned my dad into buying me a copy of the Windows 2.0 SDK (which was, like, $300 back then!).
+In 1988, as a College Senior, I decided Windows was going to win (over OS/2) I was going to work for Microsoft.
+I bought Charles Petzold's "Programming Windows" and conned my dad into buying me a copy of the Windows 2.0 SDK (which was like $300 back then!).
 On my amazeballs ALR 386/33 PC I set about becoming a Windows programmer.
 The first (useful) app I wrote was WinSpit.
 In a rare moment of adulting, I renamed it [WinPrint and listed it on CompuServe](http://www.kindel.com/products/winprint/) as shareware ($25).
 For the next 10 years those $25 checks just arrived in the mail.
 Even better, WinPrint demonstrated to Microsoft I could actually, really write code.
 So they hired me.

 Several times in the early 1990s I started writing WinPrint 2.0.
 Each time I had the basics working and realized three things: 1) Nobody cares about printing source code, 3) I'd over-engineered things, and 2) the technology I choose was already dated (e.g. MFC).
 Two of those abandoned efforts can be found in my archive [here (1992)](https://github.com/tig/Tigger/tree/master/Shareware/WINPRT2/WINPRINT) and [here (1994)](https://github.com/tig/Tigger/tree/master/Shareware/WINPRT2/WINPRT20).

-Last year (2019) I got a wild-hair to write some code.
+Last year (2019) I got a wild-hair to write some code as a way of blowing off steam, and proving to myself I was still cool.
 It all started with MS releasing the [Cascadia Code](https://devblogs.microsoft.com/commandline/cascadia-code/) font.
 I have a thing for fixed-pitch fonts.
 It's weird.
-I installed the font in `Terminal` and `code` but just looking at stuff wasn't enough.
+Anyway, I installed the font in Terminal and VScode but just looking at stuff wasn't enough.
 I needed to *use the font in anger*!.
-So I fixed some long-standing issues in [MCE Controller](https://tig.github.io/mcec/) (another app nobody uses).
+So I fixed some long-standing issues in [MCE Controller](https://tig.github.io/mcec/) (another app I wrote that nobody uses anymore).

 This all led to me accidentally finding the old WinPrint 2.0 source code.
 Reminiscing on how much time I wasted back then, I just had to try again.
 So I did.
-And, to be clear, here's what I did:
+And, just to be clear, here's what I did:

 1) I wrote a *printing* app in 2019-2020.
 Nobody prints these days. *I* don't even print anymore.
 2) I over-engineered it.
 It has a full GUI with print preview.
 Headers and Footers with *Macros*.
 A full command-line interface.
 It can syntax-highlight over 200 different programming languages.
 It's cross-platfom.
 And more.